ToraCZ/sonoff_ble/README.md

 ## Acknowledgments

-- Thanks to everyone [reverse engineering the eWeLink protocols] (https://github.com/arendst/Tasmota/discussions/15220)
+- Thanks to everyone at the Tasmota forums for [reverse engineering the eWeLink protocols](https://github.com/arendst/Tasmota/discussions/15220)

 ## Changelog